Colloidal nanocrystals: Mesostructured matter in a jam

 The researchers used positively charged iron oxide nanocrystals dispersed in a polar organic solvent and drawn into a syringe.
 They inserted the syringe tip into a second liquid consisting of amine-terminated poly(dimethylsiloxane) (PDMS-NH2) dissolved in poly(dimethylsiloxane) oil, and then extended a droplet of the nanocrystal dispersion from the syringe tip to create a well-defined interface between the two liquids.

-But the material’s properties changed when the researchers added a charged small molecule to the polar organic phase, which could reversibly bind the nanocrystals and compete with PDMS-NH2 binding.
+But the material’s properties changed when the researchers added a charged small molecule to the polar organic phase, which could reversibly bind to the nanocrystals and compete with the binding of PDMS-NH2 to the nanocrystals.
 When the droplet was retracted, the wrinkles appeared, but then disappeared, showing that the nanocrystal monolayer reconfigured back into its dynamic, liquid-like state.
 Thanks to the use of iron-based nanocrystals, the droplet also transiently deformed when an external magnetic field was applied.

 “In essence, we have created a soft magnetic actuator,” Helms says.
 “In future schemes, the use of catalytically active nanocrystals would allow molecules encapsulated in the fluids to undergo chemical reactions.”
 Such a system could function like a battery, allowing energy to be stored chemically and later released.